NathanielJ14/NathanielJ14/README.md

 I'm a software developer and creator who loves to create new things.
 I enjoy developing and designing new projects in addition to learning and implementing new technology, and I also have a lot of interest in learning game design.
 I am planning on one day being able to travel around the country in a van and work on-the-go alongside my girlfriend who is going to be a travel nurse.

-IMPORTANT: Please note that while attempting to organize my repositories, they were deleted and therefore do now show up on my contributions chart.
-This chart is not an accurate representation of the work I have done over the last three months as I was enrolled in the Coding Dojo Bootcamp.
-I will be making an attempt to re-enter the projects as soon as possible.
-I hope that this inconvenience will not alter any perceptions of me moving forward in the job application process.
-Thank you.

 ---

 ### 🧰 Langauges and Tools